rajunod/cookbooks_various/README.md

    ``` bash
    git clone https://github.com/rajunod/cookbooks_various.git
    ```
 1. Move into the `cookbooks_various` directory.
 Pick the the.yml that corresponds to the notebook of interest.
+For example, `NOAA_climo_percentiles.yml` corresponds to the `NOAA_climo_percentiles.ipynb` notebook.
    ```bash
    conda env create -f $NAME_OF_NOTEBOOK$.yml
    conda activate $NAME_OF_NOTEBOOK$